 When a minor is charged with a crime, it can be incredibly stressful for the entire family.
 Parents and their minor children are often scared, mad and sad about the fact that something like this happened to their family as well the possible consequences.

 Juvenile defense law is a highly technical area of law, covering many different chapters of the Florida Statutes.
-Because of this, it is extremely important that when a minor has been charged with a crime, the family works with an experienced West Palm Beach juvenile defense lawyer.
-A skilled defense lawyer is their best asset.
+Because of this, it is extremely important that when a minor has been charged with a crime, the family works with an experienced West Palm Beach juvenile defense Lawyer.
+A skilled defense Attorney is their best asset.

 Adult Courts vs. Juvenile Courts

 Florida, just like every other state, has a separate legal system for juvenile offenders and adult offenders.
 The system for minors is called the Juvenile Justice System and in most cases, it is the Courts in this system that will hear the minor’s case.

 The Juvenile Justice System is meant to rehabilitate juvenile offenders instead of punishing them.
 The idea is that minors have the rest of their lives to be contributing members of society, and that rehabilitation time in the juvenile system will be enough to deter them from turning to a life of crime.

 Just like adults, the crimes committed by juveniles and tried in the juvenile system can range from minor Misdemeanors to serious Felonies.